dustinpfister/blog_posts/_posts/hapi-plugins.md

 layout: post
 categories: hapi
 id: 489
-updated: 2019-06-25 10:30:56
+updated: 2019-06-25 10:33:52
-version: 1.0
+version: 1.1
 ---

-In this post I will be going over some hapi js plugins examples.
+In this post I will be going over some hapi js plugin examples.
+A plugin in hapi like most other frameworks is just an object that is formated a certain way.
+There just needs to be a register property at a minimum, but there are a few more properties that are also of concern.

 <!-- more -->